John Ireland (cricketer): Cricket

 A three-sport athlete, Ireland played cricket, hockey and golf while attending Trinity College, winning blues in his freshman year in both cricket and hockey.
+He held the unusual record of captaining three Cambridge University teams in those games and was a triple blue.

-Ireland's uncle, Frederick Schomberg Ireland, also played cricket and made four first-class appearances between 1878–1887.
-Ireland's brother-in-law, Eric Norman Spencer Crankshaw, made one first-class appearance in 1909.
+Ireland's uncle, Frederick Ireland, also played cricket and made four first-class appearances between 1878 and 1887.
+Ireland's brother-in-law, Eric Crankshaw, made one first-class appearance in 1909.

 Life

-Ireland was born 12 August 1888 in Port Louis, Mauritius, the second son of George Hugh Ireland of Ireland Fraser & Co., Mauritius and his first wife, Margaret Guthrie Harvey, the daughter of John Harvey of Kent and Singapore.
+Ireland was born on 12 August 1888 in Port Louis, Mauritius, the second son of George Hugh Ireland of Ireland Fraser & Co., Mauritius and his first wife, Margaret Guthrie Harvey, the daughter of John Harvey of Kent and Singapore.
 He was the grandson of George Ireland, one of the founders of Ireland Fraser & Co., and the great-grandson of Walter Foggo Ireland, a Church of Scotland minister at the North Leith Parish Church within the Presbytery of Edinburgh.

-During WWI, Ireland was a Captain in the Royal Field Artillery deployed in France.
+During the First World War, Ireland was a Captain in the Royal Field Artillery deployed in France.
+In September 1917 he was awarded the Military Cross for conspicuous gallantry while in command of a battery that came under heavy bombardment.

 Ireland married Philippa Sarah Bates, the daughter of Philip Bates, on 18 December 1917 at Holy Trinity Church, Upper Chelsea.

-Professionally, Ireland was a director for both Arbuthnot Latham & Co. and Mercantile Bank of India.
+Professionally, Ireland was a Director of Ireland Fraser, a company co-founded by his grandfather George Ireland, now called Ireland Blyth Limited, as well as Arbuthnot Latham & Co. and Mercantile Bank of India.

 Ireland died on 21 October 1970 at Uckfield in Sussex, England.